sunny1986/SDC_P1_LaneLines/README.md

 * Slopes and centers of these filtered lines were stored

-* Average slopes and intercepts for these lines were calculate
+* Average slopes and intercepts for these lines were calculated

-* Further testing also made sense to filter out the intercepts which did not make sense while calcuating average intercepts
+* Further testing also made sense to filter out the intercepts which seemed unreasonable to where the lines should be in the frame

 * Used historical values for frame-to-frame smoothing otherwise jumps in average slopes and intercepts from one frame to another will cause the annotated L & R lanes to be jittery.